-The main aim of this section is to construct measurable partition $\mu_n$-subordinate to expanding foliation $\cF_n$ for each $n$ in a uniform way, which is dealt in Lemma~\ref{l.singlesubordinate}.
-The construction can be divided into two steps: The first step is to choose a finite partition $\cA$ of $M$ such that \begin{itemize} \item every element of $\cA$ is contained in some foliation chart, \item the neighborhood of $\partial \cA$ has small measure for $\mu$ and for every $\mu_n$ where $n\geq 1$ (see \eqref{eq.smallboundary}). \end{itemize} Let $\cA^{\cF}$ (resp. $\cA^{\cF_n})$) be the partition such that every element is the intersection between an element of $\cA$ and a local $\cF$ (resp. $\cF_n$) plaque of the corresponding foliation box.
+The main goal for this section is to construct measurable partition that is $\mu_n$-subordinate to expanding foliation $\cF_n$ for each $n$ in a uniform way, which is done in Lemma~\ref{l.singlesubordinate}.
+The construction can be divided into two steps: the first step is to choose a finite partition $\cA$ of $M$ such that \begin{itemize} \item every element of $\cA$ is contained in some foliation chart, \item the neighborhood of $\partial \cA$ has small measure for $\mu$ and for every $\mu_n$ where $n\geq 1$ (see \eqref{eq.smallboundary}). \end{itemize} Let $\cA^{\cF}$ (resp. $\cA^{\cF_n})$) be the partition such that every element is the intersection between an element of $\cA$ and a local $\cF$ (resp. $\cF_n$) plaque of the corresponding foliation box.
 Then the second step is to show that $\vee_{i=0}^\infty f^i(\cA^{\cF})$ (resp. $\vee_{i=0}^\infty f_n^i(\cA^{\cF_n})$) is subordinate to $\cF$ (resp. $\cF_n$).

 Take $r_0\ll 1$ a Lebesgue number of the open covering $\{B_i\}_{i=1}^k$, that is, there is a function

 When $n$ is sufficiently large, by the definition of convergency of foliations, we have